 (funcall new-emfun args)))))))

 On a cache hit, it’s two operations: class-of and a hash lookup.
 On a miss (the first call for each receiver class), it computes the effective method, caches it, and calls it.
 After that, every subsequent call for that class is O(1).
+This is where the real performance win lives — replacing PCL’s multi-dispatch dfun machinery with a single-dispatch hash-table cache.

 The cache miss path calls %compute-java-effective-method, which does call compute-applicable-methods-using-classes — but only once per (generic-function, receiver-class) pair between invalidations: